devops-infra/template-action/.github/CONTRIBUTING.md

 ### Branching
-* Big fixes should be pushed to branches starting with `bug/...`.
+* Bug fixes should be pushed to branches starting with `bug/...`.
 * New features should be pushed to branches starting with `enhancement/...`.
 * Updates to documentation should be pushed to branches starting with `documentation/...`.
 * If the changes apply to more than one category any other name best fitting should be used.